Mayamariaruth/calima/README.md

 ### Technologies

 - The packages installed for this project can be found in [the requirements.txt](requirements.txt).
-- Django was used as the python framework.
+- Django was used as the Python framework.
-- Django AllAuth was used for the user authentication and register, sign up and login tasks.
+- Django AllAuth was used for the user authentication and register, sign-up and login tasks.
 - ElephantSQL was used for the database during development and in deployment.
 - Bootstrap 5.3.2 was used to style HTML, CSS and minor JavaScript.

 ### Code

 - I drew help from the walk-through of the Codestar project.
 There are similarities in some of the code but I adapted it to fit the aims of this project.

+Below are links that helped me adapt/build certain features:
 - [Context Processors](https://djangocentral.com/how-to-create-custom-context-processors-in-django/)
 - [Removing ‘Sites’ from Django admin page](https://itecnote.com/tecnote/removing-sites-from-django-admin-page/)
 - [Django admin page Removing 'Group'](https://stackoverflow.com/questions/13229235/django-admin-page-removing-group)